kabir276/GreptileCodeMirrorer/README.md

 5. **Interactive Chat Interface**
    - Allow users to ask questions and seek clarifications about extracted features, compatibility, or implementations
-   - Provide context-aware responses using both inspiration and user repositories
+   - Provide context-aware responses using both ideal and user repositories

 6. **Persistent Sessions**
    - Maintain user sessions to allow returning to previous work

 ## How It Works

-1. **Repository Submission**: Users submit links to two GitHub repositories - an inspiration repo and their own repo.
+1. **Repository Submission**: Users submit links to two GitHub repositories - an ideal repo and their own repo.

 2. **Indexing**: The system indexes both repositories, making their contents searchable and analyzable.

 3. **Feature Extraction**: Users can request to extract a specific feature by providing a title and description.
-The system uses AI to locate and extract relevant code from the inspiration repository.
+The system uses AI to locate and extract relevant code from the ideal repository.

 4. **Compatibility Check**: The extracted feature is analyzed for compatibility with the user's repository.
 This includes a compatibility score and detailed explanation of potential issues.